Bridge Hammock- What In tarnation is it?

 A bridge hammock is described simplest as a floating cot.
 It is so named for the same basic principle used to build a suspension bridge.
 Peek at the Bear Mountain Bridge, on the Appalachian Trail in New York, as shown in the photo shown below.

-Vertical towers support a cable which in turn supports the deck of the bridge.
-Converted to use in hammocks the principal allows spreader bars to replace towers, webbing or cordage to replace cables… and finally fabric to replace decking to create a floating surface.
+Vertical towers support a cable running along each side, which in turn supports the deck (road surface) of the bridge.
+Converted to use in hammocks; the principal allows spreader bars to replace towers, webbing or cordage to replace cables… and finally fabric to replace decking to create a floating surface.
 It is this unique geometry and structure hidden within the design that leads folks to try a bridge hammock.

 The first commercial bridge hammock was released by Jacks ‘R’ Better, the Bear Mountain Bridge Hammock.
 Aptly named for the very bridge shown above!
 Further innovation took place at Hammock Forums as several folks there brought their own backgrounds and skills to bear as they exchanged ideas and innovations.
 While many contributed, for me it was two folks named David, better known as ‘WV’ and “Grizzly ‘Professor Hammock’ Adams”.
-It was Grizzly Adams innovative ‘Counting Grams Video‘ where he introduced the lightest bridge hammock in the world.
+It was Grizzly Adams innovative ‘Counting Grams Video‘ In which he introduced the lightest bridge hammock in the world.

 I was intrigued by this bridge idea though… I was used to making gear so rather than buy something I jumped in.
 Grizz’s video inspired me to push further, to build lighter, smoother, cleaner, simpler.
-This push led to the Micro Bridge, a bridge so light that it bested many gathered end designs.
+This push led to the Micro Bridge; a bridge so light that it bested many gathered end designs.
 I had the floating bed I was looking for.